logo

 Driving without MOT in the UK is against the law and invalidates your car insurance.
 The vehicle driver is responsible for keeping on top of their current MOT status.

-What are the most common failures at MOT check?
+What are the most common failures of an MOT check?

 Over 30% of cars failed their MOT in 2020 due to minor, major or dangerous faults.
 The top MOT advisories for failing were: